 Few of us will ever say to others: “Look at me.
 I am a good example.
 Follow me and do as I do.”
 But that’s exactly what Paul wrote in his letter to the Corinthians.
 Quite a daring statement!

-He was able to set himself up as an example, however, because he walked close to his Lord and Savior, spent much time studying God’s Word, and praying and witnessing.
+He established himself as an example, however, because he walked close to his Lord and Savior, spent much time studying God’s message, and praying and witnessing.
 Because he was “in Christ” he lived his life “through Christ” and could say to others, “I ask you to follow my example and do as I do.”
-At all times and in every situation whatever Paul did is what he believed Jesus Christ, his Savior and Lord would have done.
+At all times and in every situation whatever Paul did is what he believed Christ would have done.

-If there ever was a Christian leader who “pulled” people to the Lord, it was Paul.
+If there ever was a Christian leader who “pulled” people to the Lord it was Paul.
 We see it in his faith that sustained him in situations far beyond our imagination.
 We are inspired by his hope that never faltered when he had no reason to hope.
-And, above all, his very life defined love.
+And his very life defined love, service, hope and trust.

 Prayer: Father, it is frightening to think that others may look at us and imitate what we do because they assume we are Your examples.
 May our lives be worthy of imitating.
 In Jesus’ Name, Amen.

-Scripture For Today: 1 Corinthians 4:16 So I urge you to imitate me.
+Scripture for Today: 1 Corinthians 4:16 Therefore I urge you to imitate me.